InnovatingAI/AutoMind/README.md

 ## 🔔News

+- <strong>[2025-09-30]</strong> Re-ran experiments with the updated codebase, achieving more stable and higher performance metrics.
+Collected experiment runtime are now available in the 📦Runtime section.

 - <strong>[2025-09-17]</strong> Refactored coder code generation (debug/improve now do search-and-replace of code blocks, not full rewrites), tuned prompts to handle more corner cases, and fixed several bugs.
 AutoMind is now more robust, more stable, and achieves better results.

 - <strong>[2025-07-13]</strong> We open-source the code for AutoMind.
 Thanks to all contributors for their great efforts!